 At this time, the FurtherJustice Legal Accelerator Grant will only support organizations working with clients within Connecticut, New Jersey, and New York (excluding the Bronx, Brooklyn, Manhattan, Queens, and Staten Island).
 It is possible our geographic requirements will change in subsequent years.
 If so, our application and website will be updated at that time.

-Yes, your organization is eligible for a Legal Accelerator Grant.
+Yes, your organization is eligible to apply for a Legal Accelerator Grant.

 Yes, FurtherJustice welcomes joint applications for the Legal Accelerator Grant from more than one organization working together.
 For example, if your community-based organization is interested in partnering with other community-based organizations with the intent of creating or expanding a legal program that will support your collective communities, we would accept a joint application.